Orange and Olive Oil Cake

 - 2/3 cup olive oil

-- Spread batter into pan and bake for about 50 minutes, checking after 30 minutes, until a toothpick comes out clean.
-If after 30 minutes, it looks as though the cake is browning too quickly, lower the oven temperature to 350ºF.
+- Spread batter into the pan and bake for about 60 minutes, checking after 45 minutes, until a toothpick comes out clean.
+It may need more time, so just be patient with the cooking.
 Cool on rack for at least 15 minutes.
 Note: This cake rises in the oven and falls way down as it cools — this is normal.
 The cake still tastes incredibly delicious and moist.

 - Sift confectioners’ sugar over top before cutting and serving.